Bruin Advertising & Marketing Team (2015–2016, Los Angeles)

 Graphic design is a way for me to visually give the experience of a story, a feeling, a message.
 The Design Media Arts (DMA) program for me was four years of intensive studio classes brainstorming, creating, critiquing, during which I built a strong foundation in basics such as form, color, hierarchy, typography, and grew confident in my personality and style showing through my work.
 The classes were a balance of projects that relied on self-discipline and creativity, group critiques where we learned insights into one anothers' ways of thinking, and guidance from a talented professor in the field.

-Interaction & Game design
+UX & Game Design

 I wanted to bring into my design world what I was being exposed to in my Sociology, Information Studies, and Writing analysis classes on campus.
 Interactive, physical mediums were a way for me to combine my parallel passions and create research-based projects with a message for people to experience.